amandamata/amandamata.github.io.dev/content/en/post/telemetry.md

 }
 ```

-Don't forget to add this to your program class:
+Don't forget to add this to your Program class:

 ```csharp
 var app = builder.Build();
 MethodTimeLogger.Logger = app.Logger;
 ```

-And update your app settings to log to trace:
+And update the appSettings to log in trace:

 ```json
 {